-Speak for the Trees and Never Cry Wolf: former UO Law Student Litigates on Behalf of the Environment
+Speak for the Trees and Never Cry Wolf: former UO law student litigates on behalf of the environment

 Nick Cady, a University of Oregon Law School Alumnus and the Legal Director for Eugene-based nonprofit Cascadia Wildlands, dedicates himself to the protection of Oregon’s natural resources and wildlife.

-Drawn to the University of Oregon for its public interest law program, Cady left his home state of Missouri for Eugene in 2009 and has been planting roots and protecting trees ever since.
-Cascadia Wildlands, the organization Cady represents, was founded by University of Oregon students in 1998 when they traded tree sit-ins for the occupation of courtrooms and state halls.
+Drawn to UO for its public interest law program, Cady left his home state of Missouri for Eugene in 2009 and has been planting roots and protecting trees ever since.
+Cascadia Wildlands, the organization Cady represents, was founded by UO students in 1998 when they traded tree sit-ins for lawsuits in attempt to tackle environmental protection using more legal tactics.

 Cady began his tenure with Cascadia Wildlands in 2010 as an intern during law school.
 He grew into the role of full-time Legal Director as soon as he graduated and passed the bar exam.
-As a litigator and agitator on behalf of forests, wolves and wildlife Cady has positioned himself against some of the strongest and most entrenched interests in the state including ranchers, timber companies and state legislators.
+As a litigator and agitator on behalf of forests, wolves and wildlife, Cady has positioned himself against some of the strongest and most entrenched interests in the state including ranchers, timber companies and state legislators.

-Cady, at age 30, lists the greatest achievement in his young career as the halting of clear-cut logging on old growth forest in the 80,000+ acre Elliott State Forest, which was under intense pressure to be logged during the Governorship of John Kitzhaber.
+At age 30, Cady lists the greatest achievement in his young career as the halting of clear-cut logging on old growth forest in the 80,000+ acre Elliott State Forest, which was under intense pressure to be logged during the Governorship of John Kitzhaber.
 “While that was a huge success, the state, in retaliation, and foolishly I think, is moving to sell the forest,” said Cady.

 The Elliott State Forest is currently for sale to private buyers by the state of Oregon for $220.8 million, a move which Cady said he believes is unconstitutional and which he will be litigating and organizing against in the months and years to come.

-Through his work protecting the Elliott, Cady became privy to the tit-for-tat politics that too often determine how decisions are made regarding natural resources.
+Through his work protecting the Elliott State Forest, Cady became privy to the tit-for-tat politics that too often determine how decisions are made regarding natural resources.

 His experience in the Elliott State Forest case helped him prepare to take on one of the most heavily contested environmental issues in Oregon, the future status of wolves in the state.